Ifthekhar1342/AI-ML-based-project-works/Machine Learning-based Forecasting for Sustainable Transportation Markets/README.md

     10. #### K-Nearest Neighbors Regressor
     11. #### Multi-Layer Perception Regressor

 Each model is trained and evaluated using metrics like Mean Squared Error (MSE), Root Mean Squared Error (RMSE), R-squared (R^2), and training time.
-The results are complied in a comparison table to identify the best performing algorithm.
+The results are compiled in a comparison table to identify the best-performing algorithm.

 ![results](https://github.com/user-attachments/assets/57c3486a-454c-401a-9519-65d3da836269)
 *  Result: A linear regression model performs well to forecast sales from 2025 to 2035 along with visualizing both historical and predicted trends for clear comparison.